 Interim and full year-end shareholder roadshows are held by the Executive Directors together with on-line investor meetings on the "Investor Meet Company" platform (www.investormeetcompany.com).
-Traditionally the Company arranges investor site visits typically twice a year which will restart once the COVID-19 restrictions allow.
+Traditionally the Company arranged investor site visits typically twice a year subject to sufficient demand.
 These events enable shareholders and potential shareholders to understand first-hand the business, visit the operations and meet the wider team.
 Furthermore, shareholders attending the AGM are invited to ask the Directors questions about the business.
-Other than the Group's routine engagement with investors on topics of strategy, governance and performance, the other specific matter discussed with key shareholders included changes to the board and the Director remuneration policy.
+Other than the Group's routine engagement with investors on topics of strategy, governance and performance, the other specific matter discussed with key shareholders included changes to the Board and the Director remuneration policy.